erickduran/randomsito/README.md

 ```bash
 randomsito
 ```
-NOTE: this CLI is only intended for local usage at the moment, as MongoDB authentication has not been implemented.
+> This CLI is only intended for local usage at the moment, as MongoDB authentication has not been implemented.

 ### Configuration
 If you want to define your configuration using a file, you can define `~/.randomsito.yaml` as: